~About Eric Chaet

 Sometimes, I get 2 eggs with so-called whole wheat toast, which I think is mainly the ersatz white flour with a little whole wheat thrown in so they can call it “whole wheat,” plus lots of air.

-But I also get people.
-Mainly dairy farmers, truck drivers, & mechanics & machine operators—& waitresses & cooks—of various sorts.
+But I also get people—dairy farmers, truck drivers, niche-entrepreneurs, specialist independent contractors, builders, machine operators—& waitresses & cooks.
 It’s group therapy, without a therapist or theory.

 The people are extremely unlike me—tho they, too, need oxygen, clean water, protein, carbohydrate, fats, vitamins, trace minerals, more money than they spend, & at least an occasional bit of love of some sort—& many were mainly hostile for a long time, especially the hardest blowing bigots & anti-intellectuals.